radhikajindal13/Landing-Page/README.md

 # Landing-Page

 ## Overview
-This project is a personal or portfolio website designed to showcase skills, projects, and other professional information.
-The website is created with a clean and modern design, ensuring a user-friendly experience.
+This project is a professional landing page designed to create a strong first impression and to provide essential information about a person or a product.
+The landing page features a modern design, easy navigation, and interactive elements to engage visitors.

 ## Live Demo
-You can view the live demo of the website here: [Radhika-WEB-2]((https://radhikajindal13.github.io/Landing-Page/))
+You can view the live demo of the website here: [Landing-Page](https://radhikajindal13.github.io/Landing-Page/)

 ## Features
-- **Home Page**: An engaging landing page with a brief introduction.
-- **About Me**: A section detailing professional background, skills, and interests.
-- **Projects**: A showcase of various projects with descriptions and links.
+- **Hero Section**: A visually appealing section with a headline and call-to-action.
+- **About Section**: Information about the individual or product.
+- **Services/Features**: Highlights key services or features offered.
+- **Portfolio/Testimonials**: Showcases work or customer feedback.
-- **Contact**: Information and a form to get in touch.
+- **Contact Section**: Information and a form to get in touch.

 ## Technologies Used
 - **HTML**: Structure of the website.